Ambassadors for DINNoedhjaelp

 In 2013, Almaz heard of DINNoedhjaelp for the first time, and she knew immediately that she wanted be a part of it.
 In 2014, she decided that she would be the first Danish double amputee woman, who completed a triathlon, and in that way create focus on DINNoedhjaelp.
 Since then Almaz has completed several triathlons, where she has raised money for DINNoedhjaelp.
 Almaz doesn’t compare herself with an athlete, but she trains and participates in rallies, because it serves a higher emergency purpose.
 In addition, Almaz is giving lectures, where she talks about her exciting childhood in Ethiopia, where she also donates some of her earnings to DINNoedhjaelp.
 Almaz always setsnew goals for herself and what she can do on her two metal legs – this will be documented on the TV.
 If you want more information about Almaz and her amazing initiatives for DINNoedhjaelp, you can follow her on Facebook: “Almaz Mengesha – dobbelt benamputeret triatlet”

 Bjørn is married, has 3 children, and since 2001 he has been employed as a police officer in Norway.
 He spends his spare time as a football coach for children, and in addition he writes as a freelance writer in various Norwegian Medias on topics that matters to him.
-It is very important for him that all children has a good life – with lots of options for security, love and happiness.
+It is very important for him that all children have a good life – with lots of options for security, love and happiness.

 Bjørn became aware of DINNødhjælps work for the first time, when the image of Hope went viral.
 Bjørn started out by sending a poem to DINNoedhjaelp, stating why Hope had made an impression on him (the poem can be read on our Facebook page: DINNødhjælp – Deres overlevelse).
 This interest developed rapidly, and he started to collect football clothes to the children at our Children Center– the response was huge and all of the biggest football clubs agreed to participate.